cryotato/cryotato.github.io/_pages/shop.md

 ---
 permalink: /shop/
-title: "the Kitterchord Hex is a shoegaze humbucker that opens up new ways to experiment w/ sound using light."
+title: "the Kitterchord Hex is a hexaphotonic shoegaze humbucker that opens up new ways to manipulate sound using light."
 author_profile: false
 # layout: wide
 toc: true